 - Identify and resolve Risks: During the second quadrant, all the possible solutions are evaluated to select the best possible solution.
 Then the risks associated with that solution are identified and the risks are resolved using the best possible strategy.
 At the end of this quadrant, the Prototype is built for the best possible solution.

-- Develop next version of the Product: During the third quadrant, the identified features are developed and verified through testing.
+- Develop the next version of the Product: During the third quadrant, the identified features are developed and verified through testing.
 At the end of the third quadrant, the next version of the software is available.

-- Review and plan for the next Phase: In the fourth quadrant, the Customers evaluate the so far developed version of the software.
+- Review and plan for the next Phase: In the fourth quadrant, the Customers evaluate the so-far developed version of the software.
 In the end, planning for the next phase is started.

 Risk Handling in Spiral Model

 A risk is any adverse situation that might affect the successful completion of a software project.
 The most important feature of the spiral model is handling these unknown risks after the project has started.
 Such risk resolutions are easier done by developing a prototype.

 - In each phase of the Spiral Model, the features of the product dated and analyzed, and the risks at that point in time are identified and are resolved through prototyping.

 Why Spiral Model is called Meta Model?

-Advantages of Spiral Model:
+Advantages of the Spiral Model

 Below are some advantages of the Spiral Model.